Adem Somyurek

-Adem Kubilay Somyurek (born 25 September 1967 in Izmir, Turkey) is an Australian politician.
+Adem Kubilay Somyurek (born 25 September 1967) is an Australian politician.
 He has served as a member of the Victorian Legislative Council currently representing the Northern Metropolitan Region.

-Somyurek was a member of the Australian Labor Party (ALP) until 2020, when he was expelled to sit as an independent.
-He served twice as a government minister, as Minister for Small Business, Innovation and Trade in the First Andrews Ministry from 2014 to 2015 and as Minister for Local Government and Minister for Small Business in the Second Andrews Ministry from 2018 to 2020.
+Somyurek was a member of the Australian Labor Party (ALP) until 2020, when he resigned and subsequently served as an independent.
+He served twice as a government minister.
+He was Minister for Small Business, Innovation and Trade in the First Andrews Ministry from 2014 to 2015.
+He then served as Minister for Local Government and Minister for Small Business in the Second Andrews Ministry from 2018 to 2020.

 In June 2020, Somyurek became the subject of major corruption allegations including branch stacking during the 48th Victorian Parliament.

 Personal life

-Born in 1967 in Izmir, Turkey, Somyurek moved to Australia with his parents when he was 18 months old.
+Born in 1967 in İzmir, Turkey, Somyurek moved to Australia with his parents when he was 18 months old.
 Prior to entering the Victorian Parliament, Somyurek worked as a taxi driver, as a staffer for Labor Senator Jacinta Collins in 1996 and later in the office of federal MP Anthony Byrne.

 Somyurek holds a Master of Arts in Policy and Politics, a Bachelor of Arts in Politics and Sociology and an Associate Diploma in Business Studies (Accounting).